 Many believe that general aviation could become as widespread as the automobile.
 Every person could have a personal aircraft at their disposal and it would be as easy to operate as driving an automobile.
 The goal of this thesis is to fuse the ease of drivability of a car with flight of a small general aviation aircraft.
 A standard automotive control hardware setup coupled with variably autonomous control laws will allow new pilots to fly a plane as easily as driving a car.
 The idea is that new pilots will require very little training to become proficient with these controls.
 Pilots with little time to stay current can maintain their skills simply by driving a car which is typically a daily activity.
 A human factors study was conducted to determine the feasibility of the applied control techniques.
 Pilot performance metrics were developed to compare candidates with no aviation background and experienced pilots.
 After analyzing the relative performance between pilots and non-pilots, it has been determined that the control system is robust and easy to learn.
 Candidates with no aviation experience whatsoever can learn to fly an aircraft as safely and efficiently as someone with hundreds of hours of flight experience using these controls.

 Scholarly Commons Citation

 Carvalho, Christopher G., "Mapping Automotive Like Controls to a General Aviation Aircraft" (2013).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 36.